krahul2024/utility/README.md

 # Document Conversion and Image Handling Utility

 ## Introduction
-in this project I am implementing document conversion and image manipulation.
+In this project I am implementing document conversion and image manipulation.
 Details are given below.

 ## Features